Lionsberg/lionsberg-wiki/Lionsberg Wiki Blogs/Jordan Nicholas/Above The Chaos, Running The Play.md

 ## How The Play Works

+Now that the [[7 Year Window of Preparatory Work and Learning]] are complete and the [[7 Year Window of the Crisis and Opportunity]] is at hand:

 1. The Advisory Council will coach, advise, monitor progress, and help resource the [[Critical Path]]
 2. Jordan will quarterback [[The Play]]
 3. Jordan will speak, publish, broadcast, travel, inspire, and spread [[The Message]]